 It’s fundamental to set yourself objectives and goals in every area of your business and life, but we tend to overgeneralise our goals.
 Learning how to set SMART goals and have SMART objectives can transform the measurable progress you make every day.

-Many small business owners struggle with setting SMART goals for three reasons:
+Many people struggle with having SMART targets and goals for three reasons:

-- Their goals have no deadline attached to them
+- There is no deadline attached to them

 - The goals are not measurable, whether this is a number or an event to be achieved

 In this article I’ll share what SMART objectives are, discuss the importance of SMART goal setting and provide SMART goals examples that you can use today in your business and life.

 Setting SMART objectives

 The key to setting SMART objectives is to get crystal clear on exactly what you want to achieve.

 SMART goals must be measurable and have a deadline attached to it so you are emotionally invested and intellectually engaged in the outcome of achieving that goal.

 When setting SMART targets, ensure that the goal is achievable but exciting enough to motivate you to take action on achieving your goal.